-- (a) Different ways of communicating, moral education in the school. (b) Principles of teaching morality and religion. - (c) The teacher's roles in the academic development of the child.
+- (a) Different ways of communicating moral education in the school. - (b) Principles of teaching morality and religion - (c) The teacher's roles in the academic development of the child.

-The treatment of different ways of communicating Moral education in the school will help both the teacher and the students in making use of appropriate means in the class.
+The treatment of different ways of communicating moral education in the school will help both the teacher and the students in making use of appropriate means in the class.
 Also, exposing both the teacher and the students to the principles guiding the teaching of morality and religion will also enhance the realization of objectives behind the teaching of moral education.
 Finally, the treatment of the roles of the teacher towards the academic development of the child will help the teachers to be alive to their responsibilities.

-- (a)Discuss five principles a teacher should follow in teaching religion and moral education. - (b)Identify and discuss the teacher's role towards academic development of the child.
+Identify and discuss the teacher's role towards academic development of the child.